1972 Suzuki T350 Cafe Racer

 It starts on the first few kicks, will idle fine with some adjustments to the air screw, and will ride fine as well.
 But, sometimes it wants to bog down at higher rpms.
 In order for this bike to run at it’s full potential, it will need someone to adjust carb settings and possibly change some of the jets.

-This motorcycle is for sale in Carlsbad, CA. I’m willing to ship the motorcycle anywhere in the lower 48 if purchased at the buy it now price.
-The buyer is responsible to arrange their own shipping for any offer made below buy it now price.
+This motorcycle is for sale in Carlsbad, CA. The buyer is responsible to arrange their own shipping, though I’m happy to help load the bike with transit company.
 I also have a motorcycle hitch rack that I will throw in if someone would like to purchase locally.

 Search Ryan Roccon on YouTube to check out some videos of the bike.
-Thanks and happy holidays!
+Thanks!